Rikkirt/downloaderone/README.md

 Work in progress...

 WANT
 - LOGGER.
-More traceble and userviewable log.
+More traceble and userviewable logs per download.

 LIKE
 - Settings: Make possible to set different audio/video formats
 - Make UI to play the downloads (or as play action in row)
-- No scrollbar horizontal and vertical when resizing main window
 - Translations

 RESOLVED